Proof of the metric Arnold's corank problem: Answer to the Metric Arnold corank problem

+Now we use the following theorem, which is an easy consequence of Parusi\'nski's result from \cite{par}:

-\begin{theorem} Let $X\subset \C\Bbb P^{n}$ be of degree $d$ complex projective hypersurface.
-Assume that $X$ has only isolated singular points $x_1,..., x_k$ and the Milnor number of $X$ at $x_i$ is equal $\mu_i.$ Then the Euler characteristic of $X$ is given by the formula:
+\begin{theorem} Let $X\subset \C\mathbb P^{n}$ be a degree $d$ complex projective hypersurface.
+Assume that $X$ has only isolated singular points $x_1,..., x_k$ and the Milnor number of $X$ at $x_i$ is equal to $\mu_i.$ Then the Euler characteristic of $X$ is given by the formula

 \end{theorem}